codingforpleasure/customized-workspace/Ubuntu/useful-resources/anomaly-detection.md

 `eps` - Maximum distance between two samples for one to be considered to be connected to the other.
 And the distance can be defined by any type of distance function, the “Euclidean distance” for example.

+core samples, the samples that are in areas of high density

 ```python